This section of the site will be a repository for service and other technical information pertaining to 4QD's range of motor speed controllers.

 The address to which to send any returns is:

-Charges for service must be prepaid.
 Charges are levied on a fixed scale and a separate page lists the standard service charges.
 Note that these charges are for equipment that is as supplied by 4QD and which has not been altered in any way.

 You may pay for repairs by cheque, credit card or cash.
 Payment must be in Pounds sterling.